assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 1. Now run an apply in `ws_aws_iam` to create all your service teams IAM roles and policies.
 This workspace is also responsible for creating tfc_agent pools, and tokens per service.
 It will push each token into an SSM param store owned by the service.
 The ECS task will be able to securely pull the right service token at runtime ensuring services are each using their agent_pool and have complete isolation.

 2. Next go to Settings -> General -> and review the Share state globally that we enabled.
-This will allow `ws_aws_agent_ecs` and your ADMIN workspace to have access to the IAM workspace managing all the security outputs.
+This will allow `ws_aws_agent_ecs` and your ADMIN workspace to have access to the IAM workspace outputs they need to properly setup and run tasks with the proper roles.
    * For better security you should update this to only allow specific workspaces versus sharing state globally.
    * We put all service IAM roles into one workspace in this example.
-In large environments this workspace could be broken into smaller workspaces for each AWS account, or service.
+In large environments this workspace could be broken into smaller workspaces for each AWS account, or service for more granular security.
 Alternatively, you can keep all IAM configs in 1 workspace and create child workspaces to manage outputs that each service/team can access.

 3. Next run an apply in `ws_aws_agent_ecs` to create your ECS cluster which requires  access to the ws_aws_iam state file for its IAM policies.